n1k0/akDoctrineTemplateCacheInvaliderPlugin/README.md

 Usage
 -----

-Create a `doctrine_cache_invalider.yml` file in the `config` folder of your project (or the one of any plugin, if you work with plugins), and define template cache uris for each model you want:
+Create a `doctrine_cache_invalider.yml` file in the `config` folder of your project (or the one of any plugin, if you work with plugins), and define template cache uris for each Doctrine model you want:

     Article:
       uris:
         MyContent/index?sf_culture=*:               frontend
         MyContent/article?sf_culture=*&slug=%slug%: frontend
     Comment:
       uris:
         MyContent/article?sf_culture=*&slug=%article_slug%: frontend

+<small>Note that the `Article` and `Comment` Doctrine models should be defined in your `schema.yml` file.</small>

 As you can see, you define template cache uris by their internal Symfony one, plus you define the application name where the cache is used, eg. `frontend`.
-This is especially useful if you work with a `backend` application and want your `frontend` templates cache files to be invalidated on related record updated.
+This is especially useful if you work with a `backend` application (eg. using forms provided by the admin-generator) and want your `frontend` templates cache files to be invalidated when records are created, deleted or updated.

 You can also define several applications where the cache uris are used, for example if you share some templates accross applications: